CerteKim/aarch64-firmware/README.md

 ## Licensing

-We do not have an explicit re-distribution license for some of the firmware files provided here, in particular the ones specific to the Microsoft Surface Pro X.
+We do not have an explicit re-distribution license for some of the firmware files provided here, in particular the ones specific to the Xiaomi Book 12.4.
-These rights lie by Microsoft and/or Qualcomm.
+These rights lie by Xiaomi and/or Qualcomm.
-However, many of these files are signed in a way that make them usable only on the Surface Pro X.
+However, many of these files are signed in a way that make them usable only on the Xiaomi Book 12.4.
-The files here are provided exclusively for convenience (especially allowing easy creation of distribution packages) as owners of the Surface Pro X can obtain these themselves via the provided script.
+The files here are provided exclusively for convenience (especially allowing easy creation of distribution packages) as owners of the Xiaomi Book 12.4 can obtain these themselves via the provided script.